 OCHM was a vocal and tireless advocate of this historic process which resulted in the integration of Homeopathy into the health system.
-The Transitional Council of the College of Homeopaths of Ontario is in the process of establishing and implementing standards of education and practice to protect the welfare of the public and to make sure that Health Care Professionals meet the criteria required to practice as Homeopaths in Ontario.
+The Transitional Council of the College of Homeopaths of Ontario established and implemented standards of education and practice to protect the welfare of the public and to make sure that Health Care Professionals meet the criteria required to practice as Homeopaths in Ontario.

-Our students graduate with the confidence to practice Homeopathy at a time when regulation is being set forth.
+Our students graduate with the confidence to practice Homeopathy at a time when regulation is set.

 We believe that a patient’s health and safety should always come first and this is what we have been able to achieve through our high educational standards.

 In March of 2005, the Minister of Health and Long Time Care, the Honorable George Smitherman, asked the Health Profession Regulatory Advisory Committee (HPRAC) to recommend if Homeopathy should be regulated in the province of Ontario.

 The Ontario Homeopathic Association with the support and help of the Ontario College of Homeopathic Medicine submitted a proposal for regulation.
 HPRAC made recommendations to the Ministry of Health which resulted in unprecedented advancement for Homeopathy by proclamation of the Homeopathy Act of 2007.